theadamsabra/portfolio/content/post/ai and music/index.md

+---
-# AI, Automation, and Music
+title: AI, Automation, and Music
-## What does the technology mean for a new generation of artists?
+subtitle: What does the technology mean for a new generation of artists?
+---

 *Everything mentioned below is my opinion and my opinion alone.
 Don’t agree with me or see something I mentioned differently?
 Leave a response and let’s talk about it!*